Dedalus9/openscope-community-predictive-processing/docs/analysis-plan.md

 These questions are designed to help distinguish between competing hypotheses about whether predictive processing relies on a unified neural mechanism or multiple specialized mechanisms.

-## I. What kind of information is encoded by mismatch responses?
+## What Kind of Information Is Encoded by Mismatch Responses?

 We will determine whether mismatch responses represent: